How to Market Your Business for Free in a Coronavirus World (one will really surprise you!)

 My family, friends, and I have watched as our OTL Seat Fillers Membership Club came to a screeching halt for a few months.
 So, we’ve been desperately trying to get our creative juices flowing, figuring out how to keep going when box office windows are still firmly shut.

 One thing is for sure, and that’s we, as well as other small business owners, need to shift gears.
 That means that it’s time to tweak our services and market our business for free in a Coronavirus world.
-We don’t have resources to buy ads or pay for promotions, as we’re barely keeping our heads above water.
+We don’t have the resources to buy ads or pay for promotions, as we’re barely keeping our heads above water.
 Fortunately, my experience predates online marketing.
 I come from the era of grassroots marketing, which now goes hand-in-hand with a virtual world.

 So, in the spirit of working together and looking out for each other, I wanted to share a few ideas that have emerged from umpteen brainstorming sessions.
 Not all of these grassroots approaches will work for everyone.
 But the following are seven ways that you could potentially market your business for free in a Coronavirus (and post COVID-19) world, and I hope that at least one is helpful.
 I will say that I know at least one will catch you by surprise.